textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     ![Output from the df.dtypes property is displayed representing each column and type in the dataframe schema.](media/azure-databricks-df-dtypes-output.png 'Output from Dataframe dtypes')

+    >**Note**: Do not worry if any of the time columns in the output are represented as `string`s, rather than `timestamp`s.
+It is simple to perform this cast if you need to.

 17. **Insert another cell** and run the following code to view the first 10 records contained in the **Dataframe**.

     ```python